lxllegion/ShelterLink1/developer-documentation.md

 ./install.sh
 ```

-Create .env files in the backend and frontend:
+Create `.env` files in the backend and frontend:
-- for the frontend: email fpazaran@uw.edu for these or follow the steps in the following section to create a Firebase project
+- For the frontend: Email fpazaran@uw.edu for the Firebase credentials ShelterLink used during development or follow the steps in the following section to create a Firebase project.
+Place in the frontend folder.
-- for the backend: email fpazaran@uw.edu for these or create a Supabase database
+- For the backend: Email fpazaran@uw.edu for the database URL/API key ShelterLink used during development or create a Supabase database.
+Place in the backend folder.
+If you haven't emailed either xllegion@uw.edu or fpazaran@uw.edu for the `.env` file ShelterLink used for email notification functionality, do so now, and place in backend/services.

 ### How to create a Firebase project
 1. Create a `.env` file in the frontend folder.
 Add `.env` to the `.gitignore` frontend file.